List of highest-certified music artists in the United States: Top 100 certified music artists

 The following is a list of 100 highest-certified artists in the United States based on album-equivalent units, which include physical album shipments, digital album downloads, as well as individual song downloads and streams.
 However, sales of physical singles are not counted for album-equivalent units, which do not favor artists with a large catalog of physical singles such as Elvis Presley and Madonna.
 Artists with album certifications prior to 2016 also do not get benefit of the inclusion of individual song downloads and streams.
 The highest-certified music artists do not necessarily mean the highest-selling music artists, due to the fact that certifications are not automatic and record companies have to apply.
 The RIAA's figures may also differ with Luminate and Billboards ones due to different weighting ratios of streaming.
 The RIAA counts 1,500 streams as one album unit (regardless of free or paid streams, audio or video streams), while Billboard counts 1,250 premium audio streams, 3,750 ad-supported streams, or 3,750 video streams as one album unit.
+As of January 2, 2026, Billboard counts 2,500 ad-supported or 1,000 premium on-demand official audio and video streams as one album unit.